Davis spreads MS awareness through own story - Shelby County Reporter

 In conjunction with National MS Awareness Month (March), Davis will have a booth at Calera Main Street’s First Friday event on Friday, April 2 from 5-8 p.m.
 Home décor shop plant is a partner in the effort, dubbed “MS Succs” and anyone who donates $10 to the MS Society will receive a succulent plant (hence the name).

-Anyone unable to attend the event may donate to MS Walk on Facebook.
+Anyone unable to attend the event may donate to MS Walk on Facebook by visiting Davis’ page “Ann DeFreese Davis.”

 “If I could find a cure, it would change my life forever, so that’s what I’m working toward,” Davis said.